luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 ```

 As stated earlier, this is from Testnet, so select it.
-As a next step, Lux-CLI asks for the path of the genesis file on disk:
+As a next step, Lux CLI asks for the path of the genesis file on disk:

 ```shell
 ✗ Provide the path to the genesis file: /tmp/subnet_evm.genesis.json